jrdalino/aws-blockchain-templates-ethereum-solidity/README.md

-# Introduction to Ethereum Decentralized Application (DAPP)
+# Deploying an Ethereum Decentralized Application on AWS using AWS Blockchain Templates
-This is a simple 30-minute hands-on tutorial on how to write a details of a lease agreement smart contract on a Private Ethereum blockchain.
+This is a simple 30-minute hands-on tutorial on how to write a details of a lease agreement smart contract on a Private Ethereum blockchain on Amazon Web Services.

 Follow the steps below to download, install and run this project.